 City of Alexandria Recognized for Increased Floodplain Management Practices

 The City of Alexandria is recognized for exceeding the goals of the National Flood Insurance Program (NFIP) Community Rating System (CRS), administrated by the Federal Emergency Management Agency (FEMA).
 The CRS is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed minimum NFIP requirements.
 Previously rated a Class 7, as of October 1, 2013, Alexandria is one of two Virginia localities to achieve a Class 6 rating, the highest in the state.
 As a result, residents and businesses purchasing flood insurance for properties in Alexandria are now eligible to receive up to a 20% discount on flood insurance premiums.
 According to NFIP statistics, nationwide, only 305 participating communities currently hold a Class 6 rating or better; as of May 1, 2015, only one out of 1,420 participating communities have achieved a Class 1 rating.
+The City is frequently evaluated and scored to ensure continued participation.

 Community Rating System (CRS) Introduction